• Skip to primary navigation

 Health Benefits

-Traditional sausages are often high in saturated fats, which aren't great for heart health.
+Traditional sausages are often high in saturated fats.
 Vegan sausages, made from plant-based ingredients like soy, peas, and vegetables, tend to have lower saturated fat content.
 This can be a big win for your heart and arteries, keeping them happier in the long run.

 Cholesterol-Free

-Plants don't produce cholesterol, which means vegan sausages are naturally cholesterol-free.
-Considering cholesterol is a villain in the story of heart disease, switching to a plant-based option can help in managing your levels and reducing the risk of heart-related conditions.
+Plants don’t produce cholesterol, which means vegan sausages are naturally cholesterol-free.
+Considering cholesterol is a villain in the story of heart disease, switching to a plant-based option can help manage your levels and reduce the risk of heart-related conditions.

 Rich in Fiber

-Plant-based foods bring fiber to the table, something meat doesn't offer.
-Fiber is like the unsung hero of our digestive system, helping everything run smoothly, reducing the risk of bowel cancer, and even assisting in controlling blood sugar levels.
-Many vegan sausages include ingredients like beans, lentils, and veggies, which boost your fiber intake.
+Plant-based foods bring fiber to the table, something meat doesn’t offer.
+Fiber is like the unsung hero of our digestive system, helping everything run smoothly.
+Many vegan sausages include ingredients like beans, lentils, and veggies, which boost your fiber intake and contribute to overall wellness.

 Environmental Bonus